encode/starlette/docs/routing.md

 even if the `Host` header is `example.org:3600`.
 Therefore, specify only the domain or IP address

+There are several ways to connect host-based routes to your application

 ```python
 site = Router()  # Use eg. `@site.route()` to configure this.
 api = Router()  # Use eg. `@api.route()` to configure this.